DrEVILish/PI9696/PROJECT_STATUS.md

 ## Overview

 The PI9696 is a professional 1U rack-mounted audio recorder based on the Raspberry Pi 5.
-It features a 256x64 OLED display, rotary encoder navigation, dedicated record/stop/play buttons, and support for multi-channel audio recording up to 96kHz/32-bit.
+It features a 256x64 OLED display, rotary encoder navigation, dedicated record/stop/play buttons, and support for multi-channel audio recording up to 192kHz/24-bit using a persistent Inferno Audio over IP server with automatic network-based startup and settings synchronization.

 ## Project Completion Status